 As a desert plant, agave appreciates direct, abundant sunlight and light water.
 They are slow-growing, so even specimens that grow into large plants can be kept inside for a period of time before they outgrow the room.
-Agave plants are not very "people friendly;" their sap tends to be irritating and most of them feature truly intimidating spines on their leaves that make brushing against them a painful adventure.
+Agave plants are not very "people friendly" as their sap tends to be irritating and most of them feature truly intimidating spines on their leaves that make brushing against them a painful adventure.

-Light: Bright sunlight year-round.
+- Light: Bright sunlight year-round.
 Consider moving your plants outside during the summer, where they can luxuriate in full sunlight, and make sure they get plenty of winter light.

-Water: In spring, water with warm water just as the soil begins to dry out.
+- Water: In spring, water with warm water just as the soil begins to dry out.
 Don't let the soil become completely dry.
 In the winter and fall, when growth is suspended, water very lightly.

-Temperature: They prefer warm spring and summer temperatures (70-90ºF) and cooler fall and winter temps (50-60ºF).
+- Temperature: They prefer warm spring and summer temperatures (70 to 90 F) and cooler fall and winter temps (50 to 60 F).

-Soil: Use standard succulent or cacti potting mix.
+- Soil: Use standard succulent or cacti potting mix.

-Fertilizer: Feed in spring and summer; do not feed during fall and winter.
+- Fertilizer: Feed in spring and summer; do not feed during fall and winter.